sul-dlss-labs/rialto-site/README.md

 This is a demonstration static site for the RIALTO project.
 It uses [11ty] and data that is published by [rialto-airflow].

-To develop it:
+To develop:

 ```
 $ yarn install
-$ yarn serve
+$ yarn run serve
 ```

-Publish:
+To build:

 ```
-$ yarn build
+$ yarn run build
 $ open _site/index.html
 ```